Installing Backwashing Filters

 Here's how you load the filter:

 Avoid breathing the dust that comes off the media as you fill the tank.
+Filling the tank in a well ventilated area with a face mask is recommended.

 Installing the Filter Valve

 1. 5600 filters have two O-rings.
 One is inside the center hole in the bottom of the valve.
 It makes a seal when the riser tube is inserted past it.
 The other O-ring fits in a lip located just above the threads that screw into the tank.
-If the two O-rings on the valve are not lubricated, put a small amount of silicone lubricant on each.
+If the two O-rings on the valve are not lubricated, put a small amount of plumber's silicone lubricant on each.

 2. Screw the filter valve onto the tank.
 (Don't forget to remove the temporary plug from the end of the riser tube.)
 The tube slips into the center hole at the bottom of the valve.
 No tools are needed, just hand tighten the valve until it's snug.
+Do not over tighten.

 Start-Up